fij/btup/README.md

 3. Emanuel Derman and Paul Wilmott: The Financial Modelers' Manifesto

 4. Alex Kuznetsov: The Complete Guide to Capital Markets for Quantitative Professionals

+5. John Hull: Options, Futures, and Other Derivatives

 ### (G) Acknowledgements